martinmimigames/little-music-player/README.md

 We use the internet permission to allow for audio streaming, however such function is still being developed, and can be very buggy.

+We use the read storage permission on older devices to open the audio files. (not required for newer devices)

 (Beta function)

 Share a url containing a media file to Little Music Player to stream it.